Photoacoustic flow cytometry: Pressure wave solution

 Where $\mu_a$ is the absorption coefficient, is the thermal expansion coefficient, $C_p$ is the specific heat, F is the fluence of the laser, $\nu_s$ is the speed of sound in a given material and $\hat{h}(z,t)$ is the total energy derived from the laser pulse.

-It is important to note that for long durations of laser exposure, the wave equation becomes largely a function of laser intensity.
+For long duration laser exposure, the wave equation becomes largely a function of laser intensity.
 For the purposes of analyzing PA signal, the laser pulse must be short in time to produce a signal that its value varies on the properties of the irradiated substance to differentiate the targets of interest.
 The differences in the pressure wave produced is the basis for signal separation in PAFC.